Lady Bird Johnson: Later life

 In September 1991, Johnson unveiled a new line of English porcelain flower sculpture that drew influence from American wildflowers in the Corrigan's Jewelry at NorthPark Center in Dallas.

 For 20 years, Johnson spent her summers on the Massachusetts island of Martha's Vineyard, renting the home of Charles Guggenheim for many of those years.
 She said she had greatly appreciated the island's natural beauty and flowers.

 In August 1984, Johnson publicly stated her support for the vice-presidential nomination of Geraldine Ferraro in that year's presidential election while admitting the difficulty the Mondale-Ferraro ticket faced in winning Texas.

 Johnson returned to the White House for the twenty-fifth-anniversary celebration of her husband's inauguration on April 6, 1990.
 Incumbent president George H. W. Bush praised her for her support of her husband and work toward beautifying landscapes.

+To celebrate the 200th anniversary of the White House, President Clinton invited Johnson, the Fords, the Carters, and the Bushes to dine at the White House in November 2000.

 On October 13, 2006, Johnson made a rare public appearance at the renovation announcement of the LBJ Library and Museum.